mtaouk/Core-SNP-filter-methods/temporal/06_S_aureus_ST239_core_snps_and_build_trees.md

 # Run IQ-TREE

-I used TVM+F+ASC+R2 because that seemed to be the most popular model.
+I used TVM+F+ASC+R2 because that seemed to be the most popular model according to IQ-TREE's ModelFinder.
 Since the process isn't deterministic, I did three trees for each (a, b and c).
 I also used `-B 1000` to get ultrafast bootstrap approximations (UFBoot) for each node.

 ```bash
 N=12